 The substances secreted by a pancreatic neuroendocrine tumor can be measured by biochemical tumor markers.
 Biochemical tumor markers can be divided into two categories: those which are specific to a particular type of pancreatic neuroendocrine tumor and those which are general.
 The most common tumor marker for pancreatic neuroendocrine tumors is Chromogranin A (CgA).

 Chromogranin A is a secretory protein that is common to most neuroendocrine tumor cells, and is a general tumor marker for neuroendocrine tumors.
 CgA is a useful marker for diagnosing, staging and monitoring pancreatic neuroendocrine tumors.
 Since it is secreted into the bloodstream it can be measured by a simple blood test.
 Blood plasma levels of CgA have been shown to relate to prognosis.
 Somatostatin analogs can reduce CgA levels and so CgA should be used with caution among patients using somatostatin analogs.

 Other general markers for pancreatic neuroendocrine tumors include neuron specific enolase, pancreatic polypeptide, and pancreastatin.
-Specific tumor markers for functioning pancreatic neuroendocrine tumors include: gastrin, insulin, pancreatic polypeptide, glucagon, somatostatin, and vasoactive intestinal peptide.
+Specific tumor markers for functioning pancreatic neuroendocrine tumors include: gastrin, insulin, pancreatic polypeptide, glucose secretion-regulating hormone, somatostatin, and vasoactive intestinal peptide.